Code360In/katacoda-scenarios-10/control_structures/expressions/step1-answer.md

 Node prints 11.
 It is not important to know why.

 Ok, why?
-Because that's the value ascribed to the last loop iteration.
-The value of the last statement `number--;` is 11, the value of `number` before it is decremented to 10.
+Because that's the value ascribed to the last statement in the last loop iteration.
+Node considers the value of the statement `number--;` to be 11, the value of `number` before it is decremented to 10.
 As you can see, this is not particularly useful.